Dealer

 • Tea and coffee keep their flavour for longer when vacuum-sealed.

-FoodNormal shelf life (refrigerator)Shelf life when vacuum-sealed (refrigerator)Tips for vacuum-sealing
+FoodNormal shelf life (fridge)Shelf life when vacuum-sealed (fridge)Tips for vacuum-sealing

-Beef3–4 days30–60 daysPortion and dry thoroughly before vacuum sealing.
+Beef3–4 days30–60 daysDivide into portions and dry thoroughly before vacuum-sealing.

-Pork2–3 days10–20 daysPortion and dry thoroughly before vacuum sealing.
+Pork2–3 days10–20 daysDivide into portions and dry thoroughly before vacuum-sealing.

-Hard cheese15–20 days30–60 daysVacuum sealing also slows down the ripening process.
+Hard cheese15–20 days30–60 daysVacuum sealing also slows down the maturing process.

 Vegetables5–7 days15–20 daysBlanch or par-cook vegetables before vacuum sealing.